AdwaitB/greco-notes/QUESTIONS.md

    5. What about data that is locked?
    6. How to estimate wall time?
 2. Where is the location of the InfluxDB in the architecture?
-3. How is the IOT workflow processed?
+3. How is the IOT workflow processed

-## InfluxDB